javecilla/readme/README.md

 <h3 align="left">About me: </h3>
 <p align="left">
 	I am currently a first-year Bachelor of Science in Information Technology (BSIT) student.
-My primary focus lies in web development, and I am dedicated to honing my skills in this field.<br/>
+My primary focus lies in web development, and I am dedicated to honing my skills in this field.<br/><br/>
 	As a passionate coder, I invest a considerable amount of time honing my skills and expanding my knowledge in various aspects of web development.
 Since embarking on my journey in 2020, I have become proficient in HTML, CSS, and JavaScript.
 I am dedicated to continuously learning and growing in the field.
 </p>

 - 🌱 I’m currently learning **Laravel for PHP Frameworks.**

-- 👨‍💻 All of my projects are available at [https://javecilla.vercel.app/](https://javecilla.vercel.app/)
+- 👨‍💻 The below are my diverse portfolio of projects, including academic, personal, and large-scale endeavors.
+Take a closer look to witness my range of skills and expertise. <br/> [https://javecilla.vercel.app/](https://javecilla.vercel.app/)

 <h3 align="left">Connect with me:</h3>
 <p align="left">